Best Grills To Have For Summer

 Charcoal grills are perfect summer-style grills that are great for entertaining.
 They can come in many different shapes and sizes, from dome-shaped standalone units to huge gas grill-like devices, to simple rectangular stands.

 The one thing they do have in common is the fuel source they can accommodate -- charcoal.
-This can come in the form of easily lightable charcoal briquettes, hardwood/lump charcoal varieties that burn with substantially less ash, or a mixture of both.
+This can come in the form of easily lightable charcoal briquettes for grill, hardwood/lump charcoal varieties that burn with substantially less ash for cooking, or a mixture of both.

 Charcoal grills are believed to leave food with the flavor of smoke -- and this may depend on the type of charcoal you are using.
 One thing that is certain is that you can arrange the coals on the bottom of the unit to give the grill hotter or cooler spaces over which to cook food.